Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets

-This section introduces a few auxiliary structures to describe the exact algorithm for the bridge length in section~\ref{sec:algorithm} and to prove main Theorem~\ref{thm:bridge_length_time} in section~\ref{sec:time}.
+This section introduces a few auxiliary concepts to describe the exact algorithm for the bridge length $\be(S)$ in section~\ref{sec:algorithm} and to prove Theorem~\ref{thm:bridge_length_time} at the end of section~\ref{sec:time}.

-\begin{dfn}[periodic graph] Let $S\subset\R^n$ be a periodic point set with a lattice $\Lambda$.
-A \emph{periodic graph} $G\subset\R^n$ is an infinite graph with the vertex set $S$ and straight-line edges such that the translation by any vector $\vb*{v}\in\La$ defines a \emph{self-isomorphism} of $G$, which is a bijection $S\to S$ that also induces a bijection on the edges of $G$, see Fig.~\ref{fig:quotient_periodic_graph}. \end{dfn}
+\begin{dfn}[$G\subset\R^n$] Let $S\subset\R^n$ be a periodic point set with a lattice $\Lambda$.
+A \emph{periodic Euclidean graph} $G\subset\R^n$ is an infinite graph with the vertex set $S$ and straight-line edges such that the translation by any vector $\vb*{v}\in\La$ defines an \emph{automorphism} of $G$, which is a bijection $S\to S$ that also induces a bijection on the edges of $G$, see Fig.~\ref{fig:quotient_periodic_graph}. \end{dfn}